Contextuality from the vacuum: Contextuality

+The constraint matrix $\mathsf{M}$ is generated by enumerating all the possible deterministic global assignments $\Lambda: \Z_4^3 \rightarrow \Z_3$ for the two-qutrit Heisenberg-Weyl group, where $\omega^{\Lambda(\bm v)}$ is the measurement outcome assigned to the operators $W(\bm v)$.
+Noncontextuality requires that these assignments must respect all algebraic relations among jointly measurable observables.
+Hence, for $[\bm v, \bm v\superprime] = 0$, the value assignments must follow

-which yield the joint outcome distributions of our empirical model.
-The constraint matrix $\mathsf{M}$ is generated by enumerating all the possible global assignments for the 2-qutrit Heisenberg-Weyl group \cite{delfosse_equivalence_2017}.
-The functional relations between commuting operators constrain the dimensions of $\mathsf{M}$ and $v_{\mathcal{E}}$, as they preclude the joint-measurement outcomes and value assignments not consistent with Eq. \eqref{eq: HW_compose}.
-This keeps the optimization tractable\textemdash our constraint matrix $\mathsf{M}$ has dimensions $360 \times 81$, corresponding to 9 outcomes for each of 40 contexts, and 81 global assignments.
-The optimum subprobability distribution that captures the noncontextual contribution to this empirical data is numerically obtained using the \texttt{linprog} optimizer in python's \texttt{scipy.optimize} module \cite{virtanen_scipy_2020}.
-The contextual fraction of the state, $CF(\rd)$, can then be computed as $1-\sum_i b_i$, where $b$ is the optimal solution of the linear optimization\footnote{A repository of the python code used for the numerical simulations will be made available with the journal submission of this article.}.
+In Ref.~\cite{delfosse_equivalence_2017}, the authors show that for the Heisenberg-Weyl group of two qutrits, the above constraint forces the deterministic value assignments to be linear in $\bm v \in \Z_3^4$, i.e., any such global assignment $\Lambda$ must be of the form $\Lambda(\bm v) = \bm \lambda \cdot \bm v$ for some $\lambda \in \Z_3^4$.
+This fact keeps the optimization tractable: our constraint matrix $\mathsf{M}$ has dimensions $360 \times 81$, corresponding to 9 outcomes for each of 40 contexts, and 81 global assignments.
+The optimum subprobability distribution that captures the noncontextual contribution to this empirical data is numerically obtained using the \texttt{linprog} optimizer in Python's \texttt{scipy.optimize} module \cite{virtanen_scipy_2020}.
+The contextual fraction of the state, $CF(\rd)$, can then be computed as $1-\sum_i b\superprime_i$, where $b\superprime$ is the optimal solution of the linear optimization\footnote{A repository of the Python code used for the numerical simulations is available \href{https://github.com/Sanchit-Srivastava/contextuality_from_the_vacuum}{here}.}.